 Sometimes it puts us on opposing sides of other people who would prefer that one spouse give up on a marriage where they have been hurt.
 And there are times we can certainly understand why everyone else would say that a marriage is over and a hurting spouse should move on.

 But because of that one voice that was in our life and our determination to be that one voice for anyone else, we find it impossible to say when someone should give up on their marriage.
 Even when the situation does require separation we still hold out hope that the marriage can be saved.

 Are we overly optimistic?
 Maybe.
 But again it is not about a spouse’s behavior we are believing in, it’s about the redemptive power of the cross that we are firmly standing for.
-We know that without Christ people are destined to repeat their old behavior patterns over and over again.
-But through Christ we know that “all things become new and old things pass away.”
+We know without Christ, people will repeat their old behavior patterns over and over again.
+But through Christ, we know that “all things become new and old things pass away.”

 We will make no apologies for believing this way.
 Because it is ultimately God that we are believing in and not man’s abilities.
-After all we have seen Him do in our lives, what else are we suppose to believe?
+After all the things He has done in our lives, what else can we believe?

 And we do not mean to be judgmental toward anyone who has decided to give up on a marriage.
 We know those decisions are hard and very traumatic.
 And we know that the same grace that is there to save a marriage is the same grace that will carry a spouse through their decision of giving up.

-The only thing is, if this is you, you will have to put a stop to the voices that want to discourage you.
+The only thing is, you will have to put a stop to the voices that want to discourage you.
 You will have to say no to the naysayers.